WP Cron is Not Working Correctly. Scheduled Backups Do not Work

 WordPress has a system for performing scheduled tasks in the background.
-This system does many useful tasks, such as cleaning up internals, checking for available updates, and performing actions that plugins are supposed to do at a certain time or on a regular basis like creating perioudic backups of your website.
+This system does many valuable tasks, such as cleaning up internals, checking for available updates, and performing actions that plugins should do at a particular time or regularly, like creating periodic backups of your website.

 Does Your Website Have Visitors?

 If no one has visited your site for a while, then this situation is to be expected.
 WordPress only gets the opportunity to do something when visitors access the pages.
-No visitors mean WordPress is never accessed and WordPress can’t start any scheduled background tasks.
-So if your site is a staging or development site or has no real visitors for other reason, this message is not surprising.
-Visit a few pages and the message should go away.
+No visitors mean WordPress is never accessed, and WordPress can’t start any scheduled background tasks.
+So, this message is unsurprising if your site is a staging or development site with no real visitors for other reasons.
+Visit a few pages, and the message should go away.

 WordPress Maintenance Mode Active?

 Is your website in maintenance mode?
-This disables scheduled tasks of all kinds.
-So turn the maintenance mode off to activate the WordPress cron jobs.
+This turns off scheduled tasks of all kinds.
+So, turn the maintenance mode off to activate the WordPress cron jobs.

 Is WP Cron Active or Disabled?

-The scheduler of WordPress can be disabled in the configuration of your website.
+The scheduler of WordPress can be turned off in the configuration of your website.
 WP STAGING will alert you if this is the case and will show you a warning that DISABLE_WP_CRON is true in the wp-config.php of your site.

 You can check this manually as well: